prometheus/prometheus/docs/querying/basics.md

 ### Range Vector Selectors

 Range vector literals work like instant vector literals, except that they select a range of samples back from the current instant.
-Syntactically, a range duration is appended in square brackets (`[]`) at the end of a vector selector to specify how far back in time values should be fetched for each resulting range vector element.
+Syntactically, a [time duration](#time_durations) is appended in square brackets (`[]`) at the end of a vector selector to specify how far back in time values should be fetched for each resulting range vector element.

+In this example, we select all the values we have recorded within the last 5 minutes for all time series that have the metric name `http_requests_total` and a `job` label set to `prometheus`:

+    http_requests_total{job="prometheus"}[5m]

+### Time Durations

 Time durations are specified as a number, followed immediately by one of the following units: